 From 2016-2019, I served as co-chair for the Jewish caucus within the National Women’s Studies Association (NWSA); in this role I organized five panels for the 2018 conference emphasizing the experiences of Jewish women of color.
 In 2019, I presented about the transracial and transnational collaboration between Fatima Meer and Hilda Kuper (see “All projects”).
 In 2017 and 2019 I created and led a feminist Shabbat service at the NWSA conference.

 From 2011-2013 I worked as a New York City Teaching Fellow (a public high school teacher) and completed a M.S. in Teaching Urban Adolescents with Disabilities at Long Island University in Brooklyn.
 During my master’s program, I completed several qualitative research studies that investigated how NYC public school environments perpetuate race and gender oppression and restrict teachers’ abilities to create spaces for student voice/agency.

-In 2018-2019 I was an adjunct lecturer at Florida International University in the departments of Global and Socio-cultural studies, African and African Diaspora Studies, History and Education.
+From 2018 I have served as an adjunct lecturer at Florida International University in the departments of Global and Socio-cultural studies, African and African Diaspora Studies, History and Education.
 I was also a clinical supervisor for student teaching interns in the Social Studies Education program at FIU.